 Our Sheep

 We started out with four sheep and have had as many as 100.
 Currently, we have around 20 in our flock.
-They are used for their wool and their meat.
+They are used for their wool.
 Our sheep graze in the pastures and eat produce and fruit that has gone to seed, is starting to go bad, or has touched the ground - the stuff we can’t sell to people.
 As a result, our sheep eat really well.

 The Corriedale Sheep